-Before you can troubleshoot your vehicle, it may be helpful to know a bit of background on modern navigation technology.
-What we think of as a modern turning system actually goes back to the 1920s, when the wheel was linked to a hydraulic system to ease the physical burden of maneuvering a large, heavy automobile.
-Note that without this system in place, turning a vehicle would be exceedingly difficult—and the larger the vehicle, the harder it is to turn it without some sort of hydraulic aid.
+Before we delve into what to do if the power steering goes out, it’s worth examining the background of this modern navigation technology.
+What we think of as an innovative turning system actually goes back to the 1920s when the wheel was linked to a hydraulic system to ease the physical burden of maneuvering a large, heavy automobile.
+Without this steering system in place, turning a vehicle would be exceedingly difficult—and the larger the vehicle, the harder it is to turn the steering wheel without some sort of hydraulic aid.

-This system is obviously important, but it is not necessarily complex.
-Actually, the technology that allows you to steer your car comes down to a few simple components.
-There is a pump that maintains pressure in the hydraulic system, using fluid to control the motion of the valves and pistons—in turn, making the wheel turn with less effort on the part of the driver.
-Basically, these hydraulics take the pressure off of your actual gears and internal mechanisms, and though you’re the one turning the wheel, the hydraulics are doing most of the work for you.
+However, the technology that allows you to steer your car is relatively simple, coming down to a few simple components.
+A pump maintains pressure in the hydraulic system, using fluid to control the motion of the valves and pistons—in turn, making the wheel turn with less effort.
+Essentially, these hydraulics take the pressure off of your gears and internal mechanisms.
+So when you turn the steering wheel, the hydraulics do most of the work for you.

 Your Power Steering Went Out!
 Now What?

 While no one wants to face such a situation, being informed about the signs of an impending power steering failure can help:

 - Whining or Squealing Noise: A common sign of a power steering problem is a whining or squealing noise when turning the wheel.
 This sound often indicates that the pump may be wearing out.